coasys/rollup-plugin-dna/README.md

 # rollup-plugin-dna
-Rollup-plugin to load DNA files as modules returning a string with base64 encoded binary data.
+Rollup-plugin to load Holochain DNA files as modules returning a string with base64 encoded binary data.

 ## Usage
 ```javascript